Defence of democracy and neutrality

 - political and economic exclusion, censorship

-From further education as a journalist, I learned that it is not entities such as countries, governments, businesses or parts of societies, but that it is always humans interacting with other humans, be it in business between companies or geopolitical tensions and conflicts.
+Not entities such as countries, governments, businesses or banks are responsible for illegal practices, but always humans interacting with other humans, be it in business between companies or geopolitical tensions and conflicts.
 The Chief Commander of the Swiss Army said that there is a lack of playing by the rules.
-He named some countries, but in my personal case and from following publicly available information, I couldn't make out any evidence of Russian or Chinese participation.
+He named some countries, but personally and from following publicly available information, I couldn't make out any evidence of Russian or Chinese participation in what affected me on the ground.
 Both countries have more or less free market economies, so they also can have people not going by the rules, engaging in predatory lending, fraudulous and criminal practice.
 Weakening the economy of a country, ravaging its farms, recruitment of traitors, has happened since the beginning of human civilization.
 In contrast to economic crisis, economic war is done on purpose and harms ordinary people apart from the losses of revenue and wealth for a country's economy.
-Personally and from the point of view as an economist in agriculture, I use the term operational risk.
+From the point of view as an economist in agriculture, I use the term operational risk.
 In banking, in enterprises, corporations and government agencies, operational risk is a type of risk that is caused by people, be they employees, managers or others associated with the particular organisation.
-Those can be from suppliers, customers, politicians or others that are in some way connected.
+Those can be from suppliers, customers, bureaucrats from government agencies and authorities, politicians or others that are in some way connected.
 In contrast to other sorts of risks, such as for example financial risk, where gains from taking risks have to be weighed against possible losses, operational risk has to be zero and precautions need to be taken.
+For that we normally have governance and compliance rules.
 Most of operational risk is against the law.
-In Switzerland, Germany and the United States, measures and documentation of governance and compliance are mandatory and written into law, for private enterprises, government authorities and non-govenment organisations.
+In Switzerland, Germany and the United States, measures and documentation of governance and compliance are mandatory and written into law, for private enterprises, government authorities and non-government organisations.

-I strongly support the mentioned critisism of the term hybrid war, but will still use it for lack of other description for the changes in the challenges and how to meet those challenges.
 What we witness now, is the intrusion of harmful practices we generally associate with warfare into almost every aspects of everyday life, such as with surveillance, theft of name and identity, impairment of real and tangible property rights, blacklisting, cybercriminality.
 Moral hazard from the economic point of view is associated with assymetric information, meaning the perpetrator knows more than the victim, hides the information he is using to trick and harm that victim.
 Moral hazard often arises from regulation when those evading controles turn to more immoral practices.
-It could be that I am biased because of what happened to me.
-But the extreme rise in antisemitism by itself shows that there is a huge problem.
+The extreme rise in antisemitism now shows that there is a huge problem.
+Defamation has always been an important part of antisemitism.
+When the type of economics of debt, gambling, buying on margin that results in scapegoating is implemented again, decades after the Holocaust, obviously the same ones become the victims, Jews and others discriminated against in former times, considered unworthy of life and existence then, especially since the lists of eugenisists and Nazis survived in archives and family records.

 Neu challenges for security forces in the neutral state

-In Switzerland there is now much debate on meeting the new challenges for military security and some new measures have been taken, such as providing conscripts of the Swiss Defense Forces with courses in combatting cybersecurity, so they will also be experts in this in their civilian lives and workplaces.
-However, Chief Commander Süssli said that there is a problem of recruiting women to Swiss military who are not required to do mandatory military service and that many soldiers leave the military after mandatory training for civil service, which is now in Switzerland also allowed instead of serving in the army.
-But most urgently, there is a deficiency of equipment for all soldiers in case of an emergency mobilization which is a problem of government finance.
+In Switzerland there is now much debate on meeting the new challenges for military security and some new measures have been taken, as mentioned before.
+Most urgently, there is a deficiency of equipment for all soldiers in case of an emergency mobilization which is a problem of government finance.
 At the onset of World War II, the Swiss Army was in fact quite well equipped.
-The Swiss government had issued a defense bond, asking Swiss people to put their savings into defending the country.
-However, things changed when France fell in 1940, because Swiss military strategy had taken into account that France would come to Switzerland's aid in case of an attack by fascist Italy and nationalsocialist Germany.
-After the war, it turned out that there had been such plans.
+The Swiss government had issued defense bonds, asking Swiss people to put their savings into defending the country.

 What German Nazis and their Swiss sympathizers thought

 Neutrality is often considered to be a type of weakness to be imposed on a country so it can't defend itself.
-Interesting enough, in the exposition in the Gotthard fortress concerning General Guisan and Switzerland during World War II, there are several quotes from Adolf Hitler (1889-1945), other Nazi leaders poking fun at Swiss neutrality and military measures during World War II, and even from Guisans opponent in military strategy of the time, Ulrich Wille junior (1877-1959), the son of Ulrich Wille (1848-1925), Swiss general during World War I, said in 1940 when Switzerland was surrounded by Italien fascist and German nationalsocialist troops:
+In the exposition in the Gotthard fortress concerning General Guisan and Switzerland during World War II, there are several quotes from Adolf Hitler (1889-1945), other Nazi leaders poking fun at Swiss neutrality and military measures during World War II, and even from Guisans opponent in military strategy of the time, Ulrich Wille junior (1877-1959), the son of Ulrich Wille (1848-1925), Swiss general during World War I. He said in 1940 when Switzerland was surrounded by Italien fascist and German nationalsocialist troops:

 "Anyway, it would be best for our country to demobilize now.
 Then the General wouldn't be able to stay in power, because his position and function would expire automatically."